carwyn987/Layerwise_Relevance_Propagation/README.md

   - python mnist_base.py --epochs 5 --experiment-name dev_experiment_lrp-epsilon --activation-name sigmoid
   - python lrp_eval.py --experiment "dev_experiment_lrp-epsilon/" --lrp-rule epsilon --epsilon 0.2
  5. "data/", contains all mnist data
+ 6. "experiment_folder/feature_removal" contains an lrp image, and one classification with important features removed, one with unimportant features removed, and the original image.
+Each image is accompanied by a text file showing the classification confidences.

 Base Python Files: